 (c) direct that notice of the application be served on any person;

-(d) give any other directions or make any other orders as may be necessary for the just and expeditious disposal of the application.
+(d) give any other directions or make any other orders as may be necessary for the just and expeditious disposal of the proceedings.

-[Rule 5 inserted in Gazette 17 Sep 1993 p.
-5057.]
+[Rule 6 inserted in Gazette 21 Feb 2007 p.
+594.]

-6. Representative defendant
+6. Representative respondent

-Where a person has been added as a defendant and other persons have the same or a similar interest as that defendant, the Court may order that —
+If a person is added as a respondent and other persons have the same or a similar interest as that respondent, the Court may order that —

-(a) that defendant be authorised to defend the proceedings on behalf of or for the benefit of all persons so interested (including an unborn person); and
+(a) that respondent be authorised to defend the proceedings on behalf of or for the benefit of all persons so interested; and

 (b) all persons so interested shall be bound by any order made in the proceedings.